JuliaClimate/IndividualDisplacements.jl/docs/joss/paper.md

 # Summary

 `IndividualDisplacements.jl` [@IndividualDisplacementsFeb2021] is focused on computation and analysis of individual displacements across the global climate system. _Individuals_ is used here as a generic term to represent points, particles, parcels, materials, etc that tend to be carried around the Earth by geophysical fluids (via oceanic currents or atmospheric flows for example).
-Their _displacements_, or trajectories, are computed by deriving pointwise velocities from flow fields provided by the user and integrating over time.
+Their _displacements_, or trajectories, are computed by deriving pointwise velocities from flow fields provided by the user and integrating over time (e.g., \autoref{fig:atm} and \autoref{fig:ocn}).

 This Julia package is notably aimed at the analysis of numerical models that simulate Oceanic and / or Atmospheric transport processes on staggered C-grids -- those most often used in both regional and global modeling.
 Inter-operability with global climate model grids like the cube-sphere and lat-lon-cap grid [e.g. see @gmd-8-3071-2015] is a key feature enabled by `MeshArrays.jl` ([JuliaCon 2018 (video link)](https://youtu.be/RDxAy_zSUvg) ; [@MeshArraysAugust2020]).
 The chosen approach also readily supports simpler grids (cartesian, spherical, curvilinear grids) often used in process-oriented models, regional models, or satellite data products.